shigakiD/gkmPWM/README.md

 # gkmPWM

-A method to extract compact and interpretable features from a gkmSVM model.
-The outputs are PWMs in the meme format.
+A package to extract compact and interpretable features from sequence based models.

 ## Getting Started